dotQuestionmark/30DaysOfJava/README.md

 ```

 1) visit this site and download the latest version of jdk
-2) Second go to you system enviorment settings and copy paste the past of your jdk folder till bin there
+2) Second go to your system enviorment settings and copy paste the path of your jdk folder till bin there
 3) to check run java command on command promt if it runs you are good to goo

 ## Setting up an IDE (ECLIPSE)